Uncontested? No-fault? What does it mean?

 - If you and your spouse live separately for a year or more pursuant to a valid written separation agreement.

 - If the marriage has been irretrievably broken for a period of six months or longer.
 This reason is only valid if the divorce is uncontested.
 (This is the “no-fault” law.)

-So, for example, your divorce may be contested, and based on the reason that you have been abandoned by your spouse.
-Or your divorce may be uncontested, and based on the reason that your spouse has been incarcerated for three years straight.
+So, for example, your divorce may be contested and based on the reason that you have been abandoned by your spouse.
+Or your divorce may be uncontested and based on the reason that your spouse has been incarcerated for three years straight.
 There are a lot of combinations.
-However, if you agree on everything, and if you don’t want to blame your spouse for doing anything wrong, you can have an ‘uncontested, no-fault divorce.’
+However, if you agree on everything pertaining to the terms of your divorce, and if you don’t want to spend time and money blaming your spouse for doing anything wrong, you can have an ‘uncontested, no-fault divorce.’